Shaiklahir065/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **THEORY**

+ A Serial-In Serial-Out shift register is a sequential logic circuit that allows data to be shifted in and out one bit at a time in a serial manner.
+It consists of a cascade of flip-flops connected in series, forming a chain.

 **SISO shift Register**

 A Serial-In Serial-Out shift register is a sequential logic circuit that allows data to be shifted in and out one bit at a time in a serial manner.
 It consists of a cascade of flip-flops connected in series, forming a chain.
 The input data is applied to the first flip-flop in the chain, and as the clock pulses, the data propagates through the flip-flops, ultimately appearing at the output.